 I realized that I spend so much time focusing on what needs to be done that I’m not really considering the other questions.
 Not everything really does need to get done all at once.
 Why do we place these expectations on ourselves?
 Once again, why do we let our to-do lists dictate our lives?

 Don’t get me wrong because I’d be lost without my running list of all the tasks for the day, week and month.
-It’s why my bullet journal is full of so many lists!
+It’s why my bullet journal is full of so many lists.
+I would absolutely be lost without my bullet journal!
 I need those lists to keep me focused.
 What I don’t need is to have my life run by my to-do list.

 We can only do so much every day.
 There are only so many hours available to us.
 We need to use them wisely but we also need to realize our time has limits.
 If you didn’t get to it today, just move it off to tomorrow.
 Sometimes you need to do that and it’s okay.